The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Data

-DES DR2 also provides a morphology-based classification variable named \texttt{EXTENDED\_COADD}, which in turn is based on \texttt{SExtractor} \texttt{SPREAD\_MODEL}, to distinguish between spatially extended galaxies and point-like stars and quasars~\citep{abottDES-DR2-2021}.
-Following criteria~\ref{eq:galaxy}, and a similar version of \ref{eq:star}, this variable can be combined with \textit{mag\_auto\_i} to select galaxies and stars with efficiency rates greater than $99\%$ and $94\%$, and contamination rates lower than 2\% and 3\%, respectively.
-Such values are derived in relation to the entire HSC SSP DR1~\citep{abottDES-DR2-2021, aihara2018}, and thus do not imply that the use of the \texttt{SPREAD\_MODEL} is sufficient to break nearly all degeneracies in the identification of compact objects such as GCs.
-In fact, the original stellar selection criterion, as in \cite{abottDES-DR2-2021}, instead considers $19.0 \leq \text{mag\_auto\_i} \le 22.5$, which arguably leads to an appreciable portion of point-like GCs in Fornax being selected as stars.
-This is why we decided to modify this cut to $19.0 \leq \text{mag\_auto\_i} \le 21.0$, as a way to ensure that unidentified GCs represent a small fraction of the total sample of stellar objects.
+\cite{abbottDES-DR2-2021} also states that, following criteria~\ref{eq:galaxy} and the original version of \ref{eq:star}, galaxies and stars can be selected with efficiency rates greater than $99\%$ and $94\%$, and contamination rates lower than 2\% and 3\%, respectively.
+We stress that such values are derived in relation to the entirety of HSC SSP DR1~\citep{aihara2018}, and thus do not imply that the use of the \texttt{SPREAD\_MODEL} is sufficient to break nearly all degeneracies in the identification of compact objects such as GCs, as discussed above.